 - Dr Wayne Nishio Ayre, School of Dentistry, Cardiff University

 - Prof Mark Gumbleton, School of Pharmacy & Pharmaceutical Sciences, Cardiff University

 A copy of the full programme can be found under Related Resources

-To register for this afternoon workshop then please contact CITER Administrator Jane Graves, GravesJA@cf.ac.uk .
+To register for this afternoon mini symposium then please contact CITER Administrator Jane Graves, GravesJA@cf.ac.uk .